Coat Color

 D Locus (MLPH)

-Dogs with two copies of the d allele will have all black pigment lightened (“diluted”) to gray, or brown pigment lightened to lighter brown in their hair, skin, and sometimes eyes.
+The D locus result that we report is determined by three different genetic variants that can work together to cause diluted pigmentation.
+These are the common d allele, also known as “d1”, and the less common alleles known as “d2” and “d3”.
+Dogs with two d alleles, regardless of which variant, will have all black pigment lightened (“diluted”) to gray, or brown pigment lightened to lighter brown in their hair, skin, and sometimes eyes.
 There are many breed-specific names for these dilute colors, such as “blue”, “charcoal”, “fawn”, “silver”, and “Isabella”.
-Note that dilute dogs have a higher incidence of Color Dilution Alopecia, especially in certain breeds.
-Dogs with one copy of the d allele will not be dilute, but can pass the d allele on to their puppies.
+Note that in certain breeds, dilute dogs have a higher incidence of Color Dilution Alopecia.
+Dogs with one d allele will not be dilute, but can pass the d allele on to their puppies.

 Learn More: http://www.doggenetics.co.uk/dilutes.html